Last Update:2025/04/21

 Types of addresses Format Remarks

-• Will be issued by the administrator at time of enrollment.
+• Issued by the administrator at time of enrollment.

-• Unless there are special circumstances, this ID will not change while you are enrolled.
+• Unless there are special circumstances, the address will not change while you are enrolled.

 (Lower case alphabetic characters)

-• This is determined based on the student ID number allocated at the time of admission.
-You can confirm your student ID number with your student ID.
+• Determined by your student ID number allocated at the time of admission.
+You can confirm your student ID number with your student ID card.

-• In the event your student ID number changes due mainly to department transfer, faculty transfer, or continuing on to graduate school, your number will change accordingly.
+• In the event your student ID number changes due mainly to department transfer, faculty transfer, or continuing on to graduate school, the address will change accordingly.

 2.2 Supplementary notes/Precautions